-Nancy Lelewer Sonnabend first became acquainted with Self Help for Hard of Hearing People (SHHH), now known as Hearing Loss Association of America (HLAA) through her parents as her mother was profoundly hard of hearing and served on the national board of trustees for nine years.
-This brought Nancy in contact with founder Rocky Stone and his wife Ahme, and she also attended several of the early conferences.
-Later Nancy became deaf in her left ear and profoundly hard of hearing in her right ear.
+Nancy Lelewer Sonnabend first became acquainted with Self Help for Hard of Hearing People (SHHH), now known as Hearing Loss Association of America (HLAA) through her parents as her mother had a profound hearing loss and served on the HLAA Board of Trustees for nine years.
+This brought her in contact with Founder Rocky Stone and his wife Ahme, and she also attended several of the early conventions.
+She later became deaf in her left ear and with profound hearing loss in her right ear.

 Ms. Sonnabend was appointed to the HLAA Board of Trustees in June 2010.

 Committees: Ms. Sonnabend serves on the Development and Nominating Committees.